 It is the responsibility of the team leader to coordinate the development of the audit report.
 The team leader must sign the report.

-While each report will contain factually varying information, it is important that the reports should be similarly structured and formatted to allow for comparison and analysis and to ensure that each audit completed is to a consistent standard.
+While each report will contain factually varying information, it is important that the reports should be similarly structured and formatted to allow for comparison and analysis and to ensure that each audit completed conforms to a consistent standard.
 A standardized report format is contained in Appendix 9.

 Audit reports generally will not include recommendations to address findings.
-The responsibility for appropriate remedial activity rests with the aerodrome operator.
+The responsibility for proposing and implementing appropriate remedial activities rests with the aerodrome operator.

 The audit or inspection report shall also specify a time frame for the organization being audited or inspected to respond to the findings made in the report.

-It is the responsibility of the team leader to ensure that the completed audit or inspection report is sent/delivered to the aerodrome operator within three (3) weeks from the on-site audit or inspection exit meeting.
+It is the responsibility of the team leader to ensure that the completed audit or inspection report is sent/delivered to the aerodrome operator within [XX] weeks from the on-site audit or inspection exit meeting.
 This period must be adhered to.

 Corrective Actions

+Note – Also see Generic Aerodrome Certification Procedure, Para.
+5.5

 On receipt of an audit or inspection report, the organization concerned is required to submit a Corrective Action Plan (CAP) within an agreed period.

 The CAP is a written confirmation by the aerodrome certificate holder detailing the measures they intend to implement, to address all of the findings of non-compliance.
-The CAP must incorporate actions that at least will remedy the deficiency in the short term and prevent a future re-occurrence.
+The CAP must incorporate actions that at least will remedy the deficiency in the short term and prevent a future recurrence.

-Failure to compile a CAP or failure to comply with the deadline for submission of the CAP or failure to implement the measures outlined in the CAP may result in enforcement action, including possible sanctions against an aerodrome certificate and/or imposition of a fine.
+Failure to compile a CAP, or failure to comply with the deadline for submission of the CAP, or failure to implement the measures outlined in the CAP may result in enforcement action, including possible sanctions against an aerodrome certificate and/or imposition of a fine.

 Every CAP generated as a result of findings communicated to an aerodrome certificate holder, following an inspection or audit, must contain, as a minimum;